polarfire-soc/polarfire-soc-configuration-generator/readme.md

 ## 4. Integrate <hardware> folder into Embedded Software Project <a name="Int"></a>

-Thsi sections describes how to integrate the <hardware> folder.
+This section describes how to integrate the #hardware folder into an embedded software project.

-##### Example Project directory structure, showing where hardware folder sits.
+##### Project directory structure, showing where hardware folder sits.
 ~~~
    +---------+      +-----------+                      +---------+
    | src     +----->|application|                  +-->|hardware |